peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 The quotient of the two objects.
 Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
 Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.
 Signals FlagInvalid and returns not-a-number (NaN) if the context defines an exponent range and the desired exponent is outside that range.
 Signals FlagInvalid and returns not-a-number (NaN) if the rounding mode is ERounding.None and the result is not exact.

-<a id="DivideToIntegerNaturalScale_PeterO_Numbers_EDecimal"></a>
+<a id="DivideToExponent_PeterO_Numbers_EDecimal_PeterO_Numbers_EInteger"></a>
-### DivideToIntegerNaturalScale
+### DivideToExponent

-    public PeterO.Numbers.EDecimal DivideToIntegerNaturalScale(
+    public PeterO.Numbers.EDecimal DivideToExponent(
-        PeterO.Numbers.EDecimal divisor);
+        PeterO.Numbers.EDecimal divisor,
+        PeterO.Numbers.EInteger exponent);

-Divides two arbitrary-precision decimal numbers, and returns the integer part of the result, rounded down, with the preferred exponent set to this value's exponent minus the divisor's exponent.
+Divides two arbitrary-precision decimal numbers, and gives a particular exponent to the result, using the half-even rounding mode.

 <b>Parameters:</b>

  * <i>divisor</i>: The number to divide by.

+ * <i>exponent</i>: The desired exponent.
+A negative number places the cutoff point to the right of the usual decimal point (so a negative number means the number of decimal places to round to).
+A positive number places the cutoff point to the left of the usual decimal point.

 <b>Return Value:</b>

-The integer part of the quotient of the two objects.
+The quotient of the two objects.
 Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
 Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.

 <a id="DivideToIntegerNaturalScale_PeterO_Numbers_EDecimal_PeterO_Numbers_EContext"></a>
 ### DivideToIntegerNaturalScale